Eight people were killed and several others were injured on Oct. 31, 2017, in the deadliest terror attack in New York City since Sept. 11, 2001.

 Records show he set up two businesses with Ohio addresses in 2011 and 2013, though it’s unclear if he was living in the state at the time.

 After his arrest, Saipov waived his Miranda rights during an interview at Bellevue Hospital Center and told investigators that he was inspired to carry out the attack after watching ISIS videos on his cellphone, the criminal complaint said.

-He started planning an attack in the United States about a year ago, but zeroed in on New York City as his target about two months ago, per the complaint.
+He started planning an attack in the United States about a year before, but zeroed in on New York City as his target about two months prior to the attack, per the complaint.
 A law enforcement source said Saipov came to Manhattan four times before the attack in what were believed to be reconnaissance missions.

-He appeared to follow ISIS instructions for terror attacks found on social media “almost to a T,” Miller said.
+He appeared to follow ISIS instructions for terror attacks found on social media “almost to a T,” John Miller, the NYPD’s deputy commissioner of intelligence and counterterrorism, said.

-He rented the pickup truck at 2:06 p.m.
-Tuesday from a Home Depot in Passaic, New Jersey.
+He rented the pickup truck at 2:06 p.m. on Oct.
+31, 2017, from a Home Depot in Passaic, New Jersey.
 He then drove over the George Washington Bridge and, just after 3 p.m., he entered the West Side Highway bicycle path, police said.

 Saipov yelled “Allahu Akbar,” Arabic for “God is great,” as he exited the truck, the complaint said.
 A black bag containing three knives and a wallet, which had Saipov’s Florida driver’s license inside, was found near the truck, per the complaint.